-So, without further ado, let us delve into the treasure trove that is the 10 must have pieces of bathroom technology for 2018.
+So, without further ado, let us delve into the treasure trove that is the 10 must have pieces of bathroom technology.

 The humble bathroom mirror might not be first place where you would expect to find the latest bathroom technology, but there are some modern bathroom mirrors that are so packed with technology that it’s a wonder they can still hang on the wall.
 The Harbour Glow mirror is one such mirror.
 If you haven’t bought a new bathroom mirrors for a few years, you may have missed three of the other big revelations in bathroom mirror design: LEDs, heated demister pads and shaver sockets.
 The Harbour Glow has these three, but its pièce de résistance is the built-in Bluetooth™ speakers.

 How much more relaxing would your evening bath be if you could have some ambient music or your audiobook playing without the worry of your phone falling in the bath or getting damaged from the humidity in your bathroom?
 How much more energising would your morning shower be if you could be singing along to S Club 7?
 With the built-in Bluetooth™ speakers on the Harbour Glow, you can have your phone safely in another room whilst still getting crystal clear sound.